- Primary Teachers

 Answered by the Get Started! author

-Business Studies is being changed as part of the overall reform of Junior Cycle, which began with English in September 2014.
-Business Studies and Science will be implemented this September.
-The current Business Studies syllabus was introduced in 1989 (27 years old).
+Business Studies is being changed as part of the overall reform of Junior Cycle.
+The old course was created in 1989.
 Business Studies is a very topical subject, so this is a timely change from both a content and curriculum perspective.
 Further information is available in the curriculum specification document for Junior Cycle Business Studies.

 The main change in the specifications is going from a content driven approach to a student centred approach.